brentley/ecsworkshop/content/conclusion/_index.md

 weight = 60
 +++

-# What have we learned?
+# What Have We Accomplished?